ignornce/Interpretibality-Of-DL/README.md

 Reconciling Optimization and Scaling Limits for Deep Learning
 + Anythig related ?? what is the winning ticket heissan values during training compared to loser tickets.
 Proof + A unified lottery ticket hypothesis for graph neural networks.
++A Survey of Lottery Ticket Hypothesis
+    + Validating the Lottery Ticket Hypothesis with Inertial Manifold Theory

 ----
 ## Physics Lens
 + Physics-Informed Machine Learning: A Survey